-Use a Dual-Range Force Sensor to measure the force of static friction.
+Use a Dual-Range Force Sensor to measure the force of static and kinetic friction.

 Determine the relationship between force of static friction and the weight of an object.